nalli379/py_problemsolving/FreeCodeCamp/readme.txt

 https://www.freecodecamp.org/learn/scientific-computing-with-python/#python-for-everybody

-Completed 5 projects for the Scientific Computing with Python on FreeCode Camp
+Completed 5 projects for the Scientific Computing with Python on FreeCode Camp.
+The course is available using the link above.

 Arithmetic Formatter
 Formatting simple arithmetic using string methods.